textileio/community/docs/a-tour-of-textile.md

 #### Add a "like"

-Likes are added in a similar fashion.
+Likes are added in a similar fashion:

 ```tab="cmd"
 textile likes add --block="QmVoKpKsg5MkW11bK3LVmd3xMMaxTutVime32sV6EZWeLk"